tangentsoft/mysqlpp/README-Visual-C++.txt

     versions of Visual C++, but beware that the upgrade feature tends to be problematic.

+    If you want to do a 32-bit build on VC++ 2008 or newer, it is easiest to open the vc2005\* project files and let Visual Studio upgrade them for you.
+The alternative, starting with the vc2008 files, requires that you add a 32-bit build option to all of the many targets in MySQL++, then optionally delete the 64-bit targets.
+    This is a lot more work.
+Plus, it only works if you have the 64-bit compilers installed, since Visual Studio will refuse to open project files where all targets must be built with compilers that aren't installed, even if your goal is to immediately adjust them to use compilers that *are* installed.

-    When converting the VC++ 2008 project files to VC++ 2012, I found that it will screw up the output file names for the libraries, so that none of the executables will link properly.
+    When converting the VC++ 2008 project files to VC++ 2012, Visual Studio will change the output directories from Debug to Debug\x64 (and similar for Release), but it won't also change the link paths from Debug to Debug\x64, so that the library and examples will compile but not link.
+The migration tool detects that there is a problem, but it can't fix its own mess.
+You have to manually fix it.
-    This problem is detected by the migration process, so that even though the tool doesn't know how to fix it itself, you can fix it up manually afterward.

     There were also problems in VC++ 2010 when you had converted 32-bit VC++ 2008 projects and then were trying to switch them to 64-bit.